-The ISB called for previously unpublished papers reflecting a high quality of scholarship in a wide variety of disciplines relevant to the double bass.
-Topics could cover any number of different perspectives or disciplines, such as historical musicology, classical or jazz performance practice, pedagogy, lutherie, iconography, biography and/or analysis, and could also deal with subjects stemming from any period in the instrument's history up to the present.
+Entries, submitted anonymously, are previously unpublished papers reflecting a high quality of scholarship in a wide variety of disciplines relevant to the double bass.
+Topics may be presented from any number of different perspectives or disciplines, such as historical musicology, classical or jazz performance practice, pedagogy, lutherie, iconography, biography and/or analysis, and may deal with subjects stemming from any period in the instrument's history up to the present.

-The prize in each division is $500, publication in the Online Journal of Bass Research (OJBR), and an invitation to the winners to present their research at the 2015 ISB Convention, to be held June 1-6 at Colorado State University in Fort Collins, Colorado.
+The grand prize is $500 for each division, publication in the ISB's Online Journal of Bass Research, and an invitation to present the winning research papers at the 2023 ISB Convention, to be held June 5-10 at the University of Michigan, Ann Arbor.

 Grand Prize: E-Portfolios as Learning Tools for Applied Double Bass Study: A Research-Based, Practice Oriented Approach by Mark Elliot Bergman, Sheridan, Wyoming